Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: Abstract

 \section{Abstract}

-Previous studies have confirmed that by augmenting acoustic features with the place/manner of articulatory features, the speech enhancement (SE) process can be guided to consider the articulatory properties of the input speech when performing enhancement to attain performance improvements.
-Thus, the contextual information of articulatory attributes has additional information that can further benefit SE.
-This study proposed an SE system that improved performance by optimizing contextual articulatory information in enhanced speech through joint training of the SE model with an end-to-end automatic speech recognition (E2E-ASR) model and predicting the sequence of broad phone classes (BPCs) instead of the phoneme/word sequences.
-We developed two strategies to train the SE system based on BPC-based ASR: multi-task learning and deep-feature training strategies.
-Experimental results from speech denoising, speech dereverberation, and impaired speech enhancement tasks confirmed that the contextual articulatory information facilitates the SE system to improve enhancement results.
-Moreover, in contrast to another SE system trained with monophonic ASR, the BPC-based ASR (providing contextual articulatory information) can achieve superior SE performance at different signal-to-noise ratio (SNR) levels.
+Previous studies have confirmed that by augmenting acoustic features with the place/manner of articulatory features, the speech enhancement (SE) process can be guided to consider the broad phonetic properties of the input speech when performing enhancement to attain performance improvements.
+In this paper, we explore the contextual information of articulatory attributes as additional information to further benefit SE.
+More specifically, we propose to improve the SE performance by leveraging losses from an end-to-end automatic speech recognition (E2E-ASR) model that predicts the sequence of broad phonetic classes (BPCs).
+We also developed multi-objective training with ASR and perceptual losses to train the SE system based on a BPC-based E2E-ASR.
+Experimental results from speech denoising, speech dereverberation, and impaired speech enhancement tasks confirmed that contextual BPC information improves SE performance.
+Moreover, the SE model trained with the BPC-based E2E-ASR outperforms that with the phoneme-based E2E-ASR.
+The results suggest that objectives with misclassification of phonemes by the ASR system may lead to imperfect feedback, and BPC could be a potentially better choice.
+Finally, it is noted that combining the most-confusable phonetic targets into the same BPC when calculating the additional objective can effectively improve the SE performance.